Snarbolax/C-Compiler/README.md

 	* Integer token ends after a letter, separator, operator, or space.
 <br></br>

-~~Also, I have no idea what “YOU MUST ... show the NFSM using Thompson” means.~~

-Rectified in the 2021 C++ iteration of the compiler.
+~~Also, I have no idea what “YOU MUST ... show the NFSM using Thompson” means.~~ (Rectified in the 2021 C++ iteration of the compiler.)

+The syntax analyzer uses the Recursive Descent Parser (RDP) to analyze statements.
+It relies on Lexical.c to identify tokens and build lists of the identified tokens (char toks[]) and lexemes (char lexs[]) for Syntactical.c to parse through.
+The built lists are how Lexical.c passes the identified tokens and lexemes to Syntactical.c.

+A global iterator (int improv) is used to keep sync and access the different tokens going through each function.

+In addition, each rule has been turned into a function which accepts inputs of strings (i.e. tokens) as arguments.
+If a token / statement turns out to not be part of a particular rule or statement-type, the function that it is currently in returns a FALSE.
+Otherwise, the functions will return TRUE and allow the parent functions to continue on parsing the tokens in a statement.

+If there are any syntax errors (because of the users) or rule error (due to my implementation of the rules), the statement function (which identifies whether a given statement is a declaration, expression, or assignment) passes the boolean FALSE value to a small error notifier.
+The notifier outputs the first (likely) token that may be the cause of the syntax error.
+The error messages from the notifier are only printed to the console and NOT printed to the output file.

+The outputs from Lexical.c have been suppressed by default.
+You may unsuppress them and allow them to print to the console and output file by changing switch_lex_print(false) to switch_lex_print(true) in the main function of Syntactical.c.
 <br></br>

 <li><b>Any limitations</b></li>
-Any possible valid token must be under the size of 100 bytes.
-The user must change the definition of BUFLEN -- which is located near the top of the source file -- to an integer value larger than 100 if they want to manually bypass this limitation.
+Any possible valid token must be under the size of 512 bytes.
+The lists for both tokens and lexemes are limited to 512 bytes.
+The user must change the definition of BUFLEN -- which is located near the top of the source file -- to an integer value larger than 512 if they want to manually bypass this limitation.
 <br></br>

 <li><b>Any shortcomings</b></li>
-The lexer is not smart enough to disqualify floats that have multiple precision indicators “.” from being floats.
-The 2D array does not include all of the possible states and transitions for each situation (i.e. a handful of exceptions are in loops instead of being implemented as a state in the array.)
+<ul><li>The lexer is not smart enough to disqualify floats that have multiple precision indicators “.” from being floats.</li>
+	<li>The 2D array does not include all of the possible states and transitions for each situation (i.e. a handful of exceptions are in loops instead of being implemented as a state in the array.)</li>
+	<li>The rules for parsing compound operators are not implemented correctly in Lexical.c, as they are discarded as invalid tokens instead.</li>
+    <li>The "if" and "while" rules are not implemented.</li></ul>
 </ol>